lammps/lammps/doc/src/variable.rst

 ----------

 The next sections describe in how all the various variable styles are defined and what they store.
-The styles are listed alphabetcally, except for the *equal* and *vector* and *atom* styles, which are explained together after all the others.
+The styles are listed alphabetically, except for the *equal* and *vector* and *atom* styles, which are explained together after all the others.